 - Assume that any overhead wires around you are live and therefore fatal to the touch.
-If one of those wires happens to be damaged during a storm, LEAVE IT ALONE and call a professional right away!
+If one of those wires happens to be damaged during a storm, LEAVE IT ALONE and call a professional electrician in Cincinnati (or wherever you are) right away!

 What are the most common electrical problems?

 When a power surge occurs, the flow of electricity has either been interrupted and then restarted again or something has sent electricity back into your system.
 There are two kinds of power surges that you should watch out for, internal and external.
 An internal power surge occurs when one of your electrical devices shuts off and diverts electricity back into the system.
 External power surges are generally due to lightning, short circuits, power returning after an outage or malfunctions that are caused by the electrical company.

 Power surges can spell trouble for electrical devices and equipment, and while there is no way to prevent power surges from happening, you can protect your electronics from them.
 The very best way to ensure that your electronics are safe from power surges is by plugging them into a surge protector (not to be confused with a power strip).
 Surge protectors work by ensuring a steady amount of electricity — no matter what.